RobDolin/MontlakePTA/README.md

 # MontlakePTA
-For collaboration among the communications team of the Montlake Elementary PTA of Seattle, WA
+For collaboration among the communications team of the Montlake Elementary PTA of Seattle, WA You can suggest an edit by clicing the "Edit this File" pencil icon (top right.)
+The file is a text file written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Current Resources
 Below is an inventory of current communication resources